-Reviewing the S7 alerts, we found retroactive underpayments in approximately 3.25 percent of the cases analyzed.
-The average underpayment per underpaid case is \$1651.
-Projecting these results to the universe of S7 alerts released in FY 2023, we estimate that 4,532 cases have retroactive underpayments detected from the match, which total approximately \$7,482,332 for FY 2023.
+Reviewing the S7 alert, retroactive underpayments were found in approximately 4.3 percent of the cases analyzed.
+The average underpayment per underpaid case is \$3,904.48 for the year.
+Projecting these results to the universe of S7 alerts released in FY 2017, the estimate is that 3,499 cases have retroactive underpayments detected from the match, which total approximately \$13,661,776 for FY 2017.